The Snowy Mountains, located in southern New South Wales, are an iconic Australian treasure, home to a diverse climate, history, fauna and flora.

 The Snowy Mountains are the highest mountain range on the continent of mainland Australia and contain the highest mountain in mainland Australia, Mount Kosciuszko.

-The range is also home to the 5 highest peaks on the Australian mainland, all of which are above 2,100m above sea-level, although they significantly shorter than highest peaks in other countries.
+They are also home to the 5 highest peaks on the Australian mainland, all of which are above 2,100m above sea-level, although they significantly shorter than highest peaks in other countries.

 Below is a list of the 5 most notable mountains in the Snowy Mountains.